OofySimpsonV3/ymd-gui/README.md

 *Please don't use the BINARIES for this project, as these will now be broken.*

-*I do not condone the act of pirating, and this software was developed for the purpose of "sampling"! ;)*
+*I do not condone any acts of piracy, please only download your own peices, or use this software for troubleshooting! ;)*

 ![Screenshot of YMD](https://raw.githubusercontent.com/OofySimpsonV3/ymd-gui/main/screenshot.png)